 Yes.
-In accordance with the procedures for KHS applicants, you will need to submit your application to our program by October 14, 2020 at 1:00 pm Pacific Time of the year prior to the one for which you are applying.
+In accordance with the procedures for KHS applicants, you will need to submit your application to our program by the KHS application deadline in the year prior to the one for which you are applying.
 We will review your application in January, and you will be notified by the KHS office of the status of your application soon after that.
-If you do not advance in the KHS selection process, you may remain in consideration for regular admission to our program in the February cycle, but in that event you must notify us that you wish to do so by sending a message to email@example.com.
+If you do not advance in the KHS selection process, you may remain in consideration for regular admission to our program in the February cycle, but in that event you must notify us that you wish to do so by sending a message to symsys-admissions [at] stanford.edu.

 What types of research projects do students do for the M.S. in Symbolic Systems?

 The Program supports a wide variety of research projects under the supervision of Stanford faculty.
 As part of the Program's general requirements, each student must complete and gain faculty approval for a masters thesis prior to graduation.
 The thesis requirement is preceded by a requirement that the student gain approval for a Project Area Statement, which must be endorsed by a faculty member who agrees to serve as the student's project (thesis) advisor.
 The student must also submit an approved Qualifying Research Paper prior to the year in which the thesis work is undertaken.
 Requirements and deadlines for these documents are available on the M.S.
 Research Requirements page.